 '''

 DVC

 $ git commit -m "initialize dvc"

-[master f68835e] initialize dvc
+[master ae6d2e1] initialize dvc

-9 files changed, 515 insertions(+)
+3 files changed, 6 insertions(+)

 create mode 100644 .dvc/.gitignore

 create mode 100644 .dvc/config

-create mode 100644 .dvc/plots/confusion.json

-create mode 100644 .dvc/plots/confusion_normalized.json

-create mode 100644 .dvc/plots/linear.json

-create mode 100644 .dvc/plots/scatter.json

-create mode 100644 .dvc/plots/smooth.json

-create mode 100644 .dvc/plots/smooth.json
+create mode 100644 .dvcignore

 '''

 The DVC project is now ready to version control data.
 In the tutorial, data comes from the "Imagenette" dataset.
 This data is available from an Amazon S3 bucket as a compressed tarball, but to keep the download fast, there is a smaller two-category version of it on the OPEN SCIENCE FRAMEWORK (OSF).
 We'll download it and extract it into the data/raw/ directory of the repository.